Pregnancy Due Date Calculator

 The Science: How Your Due Date is Calculated

-This pregnancy due date calculator follows the same methods doctors use to estimate your Estimated Date of Delivery (EDD).
+This calculator uses standard calendar rules to estimate an Estimated Date of Delivery (EDD).
 While it looks like a single date, the calculation depends on the information you provide, such as your last menstrual period, cycle length, conception timing, IVF transfer or ultrasound findings.

 • From Last Menstrual Period (LMP): This is the standard method.
 We add 280 days (40 weeks) to the first day of your last period.
-Crucially, we then adjust this date based on your average cycle length to create a more personalized and accurate timeline.
+We adjust that date by the difference between your entered cycle length and 28 days.

 • From Conception or Intercourse: A full-term pregnancy lasts about 266 days (38 weeks) from the date of conception.
 If you provide a conception date, we add 266 days.
-If you provide an intercourse date, we first add ~2 days to estimate conception, then add 266 days.
+An intercourse date cannot identify conception exactly, so that mode shows a five-day due-date range and uses two days after intercourse only as the displayed midpoint.
+Wilcox and colleagues observed a six-day fertile interval ending on ovulation day.

 Your Pregnancy Timeline: Key Milestones